abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    https://github.com/openssl/openssl/releases/download/OpenSSL_1_1_0l/openssl-1.1.0l.tar.gz
 2. Prepare a location, write down or remember well its path, later this'd be the same path where the Python tar must be extracted to
    Extract openssl tar in this path as a directory, make sure its owner is the user with 755 permission entirely
-3. So the path will have to gather 3 directories:
+3. So the path would gather directory:
    - `openssl-1.1.0l` source
-   - `openssl-1.1.0l.bin`    (a renamed/suffixed of previous one, automatically created as shown below)
+   - `openssl-1.1.0l.bin`    (a renamed/suffixed of previous one automatically created, shown below)
    - `Python-3.6.15` source
 4. Enter into openssl-1.1.0l source directory and build
    ```